esatterwhite/node-seeli/README.md

 ## Asyncronous

-Your defined `run` function will be passed a `done` function to be called when your command has finished.
-This allows you to do complex async operations and I/O. The `done` callback accepts an error, if there is one, and the final output to be displayed for your command.
+Your defined `run` function can be an async function, or a function that returns a `Promise`.
+This allows you to do complex async operations and I/O. If an error is thrown, it will be displayed.
+Otherwise, the content returned from your `run` function will be output to stdout ( if it returned a `String`).

+## Progress

+Your command's `run` function has access to an instance of [ora](https://www.npmjs.com/package/ora) allowing you to display progress indicators and helpful messages while you perform other work.

 ## Events